Electronic Signature Laws & Regulations - Taiwan

 Transacting with public sector entities

 There are no special requirements or restrictions for using digital or electronic signatures with government entities in Taiwan.
-However, the competent authority may require that particular technology or procedures be followed.
+However, as mentioned above, the competent authority may require that particular technology or procedures be followed.
 The possibility also exists that the relevant competent authority may add special requirements or restrictions for using digital or electronic signatures with government entities.

 Use cases that generally require a traditional signature